blair-c/rivals.academy/content/library/glossary.md

 ## Aerial Movement

+### Air Acceleration

+A character's aerial drift when holding left/right in the air while not in hitstun.

+{{< library/cast-comparison "airAccel" "Measured in pixels per frame per frame" >}}

 ### Max Air Speed

 Maximum horizontal speed in the air while not in hitstun.
 Can be superceded by [Max Jump Horizontal Speed](#max-jump-horizontal-speed).